 Your body does the best it can given the internal balance of all bodily systems, communication, environment, and resources available to function harmoniously.

-Our state of health occurs on two levels; living free of “dis-ease” which is a temporary state without active symptoms; and then there are deeper levels of health you can rediscover which can sustain a balanced state for an indefinite period of time.
-On any level, unbound fluid movement is the basis for health, well-being, and optimal function in life.
-I can help with any level of assistance you are looking for.
+Our state of health occurs on two levels: living free of “dis-ease” which is a temporary state without active symptoms; and at deeper levels, rediscovering, restoring and sustaining a balanced state for an indefinite period of time.

 “Shawn is a wonderful practitioner, his level of training and knowledge of anatomy and manual therapy are brilliantly complemented by his depth of compassion and yoga experience.
 He has the ability to build bridges between how physical therapy and energetic healing are connected.”